We tracked down Michael DB Levy lounging on a Beach in Ibiza to ask him about his epic journey.

 So where are you from and why did you decide to push from Brighton to Ibiza?

 Originally hail from a sleepy lil village nearish to Brighton, but that’s only one of the reasons why I chose Brighton as the starting line.
 I mean, who wants to sleep rough in England?

-I hadn't been on holiday for a long time!
-I wanted to go back to ibiza and I wanted to go boarding but I also wanted an adventure.
-Seemed like simple equation - swap the plan for a longboard.
+I hadn’t been on holiday for a long time!
+I wanted to go back to Ibiza and I wanted to go boarding but I also wanted an adventure.
+Seemed like a simple equation – swap the plane for a longboard.

 How far was the journey in the end?

 I still haven’t worked out the exact distance as I’m on a beach right now and will be for a long time!
 I want to know the exact distance.
 I want to know my top speed and shit like max heart rate and energy burnt.
 But I’m a skateboarder, right?
 Since when do we care about that nonsense.